A visit to the Butterfly Farm is one to enjoy with family & friends.

 Minibeast Metropolis is home to a range fascinating creatures.
 Stick insects, axolotl and frogs live alongside snakes, leafcutter ants and some of the worlds' largest spiders.

-'Rainforest Realm' is now open and features creatures that originate from Central America.
+'Rainforest Realm' features creatures that originate from Central America as well as Sumatran Pit Vipers.
 The centre piece display is a replicated cenote in which dwells a magnificant spectacled caiman.

 We politely ask all our visitors to not touch or pick the flowers and plants and not to touch the butterflies whilst at the Butterfly Farm.
 They have such delicate wings that doing so is detrimental to their well-being and will harm them.
 They may however land on you!